Erick Schork was hired in June 2016 as the Men's Basketball Strength and Conditioning Coach for Brigham Young University.

 After graduation, Schork worked with the Buffalo Bills of the NFL in 1997.
 He also was the Speed Coach at Wittenberg University.
 He designed the first weight room for the NHL's Columbus Blue Jackets and was a consultant for USA Youth Hockey.

 Schork is a member of the Collegiate Strength and Conditioning Coaches association and the National Strength and Conditioning Association and is certified by both organizations.
-Schork resides in St. Louis with his wife, Amy, and their daughter, Anna.
+Schork resides in Vineyard, Utah with his wife, Amy, and their daughter, Anna.